Category

 Large Classes vs. Small Classes: Which Approach Better Supports English Learning?

-Class size makes a real difference in English learning.
-Discover why our 4-6 student maximum creates more speaking opportunities, builds confidence, and provides the personal support Japanese learners need to...
+Class size makes a real difference in English learning in Fujieda.
+Discover why the 4-6 student maximum creates more speaking opportunities, builds confidence, and provides the personal support Japanese learners...

 Read more →